Notes to the consolidated financial statements

-The Group, through its wholly owned subsidiary Hafnia Tankers ApS, has a 40% interest in Hafnia Management A/S and its subsidiaries (“Hafnia Management”).
-Hafnia Management A/S is incorporated in Denmark.
+The Group, through its wholly owned subsidiary Hafnia Tankers ApS, had a 40% interest in Hafnia Management A/S and its subsidiaries (“Hafnia Management”).
+Hafnia Management A/S was incorporated in Denmark.

 The following table summarises the profit for the year and other financial information according to Hafnia Management’s own financial statements.
 The table also reconciles the summarised financial information to the carrying amount of the Group’s interest in Hafnia Management.